We currently run weekly morning and evening courses in Thames Ditton and Teddington suitable for beginners to the more advanced.

 Christyan’s courses open up the world of creating a children’s book and give an overview of all of the areas that encompasses.
 This course will help you develop your written ideas or illustrations and will show you how to create a book dummy or prepare a manuscript ready to show a publisher.

-COURSE 1: AN INTRODUCTION TO CREATING CHILDREN’S BOOKS
+8-WEEK COURSE: AN INTRODUCTION TO CREATING CHILDREN’S BOOKS

 Whether your ambitions lie in writing, illustration or both, Christyan teaches a mixed group on this informal 8-week course.